ayangzy/simple-subscription-platform/README.md

 You have to also configure your mail drivers in the .env file, in my own case i made use of mailtrap for testing purposes.

 ### Generating app key
-Run the following commands either on the project
+Run the following commands each on the project
 ```
 php artisan key:generate
 ```